What is Noche del Vino?

 Free food and drink for all

 Those attending are treated to one of the local specialities Competa wine.
 The wine is made across the region by both commercial vineyards and locals.
 You will see many grape drying beds on the mountain side.
 They are the white oblong boxes where the grapes are dried in the hotter months and turned into juicy plump raisins.
-Similar to sherry, Competa wine is made from the Moscatel grape.
-It ranges from very dry which is perfect as an aperitif or the very sweet Vino Dulce!

 No 9 and No 17 are both in the midst of this celebration and should you wish to visit next year, then it is best to book early!